-We ask our students to play an investigative role as they learn about the world around us all.
-In every science class, we offer students are encouraged to never stop questioning the unknown.
+We ask students to play an investigative role as they learn about the world around them.
+In every science class, students are encouraged to never stop questioning the unknown.

 Our STEM Education Initiative

 It is the goal of the BHS Science and Mathematics Departments to ensure that every student engages in problem-based learning investigations through daily classroom STEM instruction.
 Through our STEM education initiative, students learn how to think with a critical mind and approach realistic problems with a foundation in scientific and mathematics literacy.
 We provide learning both inside and outside of the classroom using advanced computer programs and laboratory equipment which allows students to play a necessary and informed role in our modern technological society.
 Through our STEM initiative, it is our hope to enhance motivation, interest, and achievement among students.
 This not only motivates and aids our students in pursuing a STEM-related career field but also helps them make informed decisions for a better life.

 The content of this course will begin at large-scale Earth processes and begin to narrow the scope to smaller-scale topics.
 The first semester will focus on Plate Tectonic theory, geological processes, and mineralogy.
 The second semester of will begin with climatology and oceanography and transition into life-science disciplines such as environmental science, ecology, and biology.
 A benefit of the pacing of this class is that it allows for the interests of the students to drive the class into further detail where appropriate.
 By the end of this course students will have an exposure to a wide variety of scientific disciplines.
 As with all our Science Classes, our STEM initiative is included in our daily language, literacy, content, and investigations.